-The members of our nominating and corporate governance committee are Mr. Gordon, Ms. Baron, Mr. Giordano and Ms. Sulzberger, all of whom are independent directors, and Mr. Gordon serves as the chairperson of the nominating and corporate governance committee.
-During the fiscal year ended December 31, 2021, the nominating and corporate governance committee met two times.
+The members of our nominating and corporate governance committee are Mr. Gordon, Ms. Baron, Dr. Dekkers and Ms. Sulzberger, all of whom are independent directors, and Mr. Gordon serves as the chairperson of the nominating and corporate governance committee.
+Dr. Dekkers joined our nominating and corporate governance committee in February 2023 and Mr. Giordano previously served on our nominating and corporate governance committee.
+During the fiscal year ended December 31, 2022, the nominating and corporate governance committee met three times.
 The nominating and corporate governance committee's responsibilities include:

-- recommending to the board of directors, and annually reassessing, criteria for board and committee membership; - establishing procedures for recommending, identifying and evaluating board of director candidates, including nominees recommended by stockholders; - reviewing and identifying individuals proposed to become members of the board of directors or the board's committees based on the criteria approved by the board of directors and all facts and circumstances that it deems appropriate, including, among other things, the skills of the proposed candidate, relevant business experience or other background characteristics, independence determination and the needs of the board; - · recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; - developing and recommending to the board of directors a set of corporate governance guidelines; - overseeing the evaluation of our board of directors and management; and - exercising oversight over succession planning of the board of directors.
+- recommending to the board of directors, and annually reassessing, criteria for board and committee membership; - establishing procedures for recommending, identifying and evaluating board of director candidates, including nominees recommended by stockholders; - reviewing and identifying individuals proposed to become members of the board of directors or the board's committees based on the criteria approved by the board of directors and all facts and circumstances that it deems appropriate, including, among other things, the skills of the proposed candidate, relevant business experience or other background characteristics, independence determination and the needs of the board; - recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; - developing and recommending to the board of directors a set of corporate governance guidelines; - · overseeing the evaluation of our board of directors and management; - exercising oversight over succession planning of the board of directors; - exercising oversight over environmental, social and governance matters, and - exercising oversight over the code of ethics and business conduct.